British Politicians and Ex-Diplomats Are Furious that Trump 'Bullied' their Ambassador Out of Office

 Others warned that the resignation reflected Britain’s future place on the world stage after leaving the E.U.
 “This is a disgraceful example of what “taking back control” truly looks like: pandering to bigoted foreign leaders and letting them dictate the fate of UK ambassadors,” David Lammy, a lawmaker from the opposition Labour party, wrote on Twitter.

-“It’s hard to describe just how big a blow to our diplomatic standing in the world this resignation represents,” tweeted Tom Watson, the deputy leader of the opposition Labor party.
+“It’s hard to describe just how big a blow to our diplomatic standing in the world this resignation represents,” tweeted Tom Watson, Labour’s deputy leader.

 Darroch’s fellow diplomats expressed shock at his treatment by the President.